007 MAGAZINE - The World's Foremost James Bond Resource!

 Die Another Day (2002), Casino Royale (2006) and Spectre (2015) were also chosen as the Royal Film Performance.
 The event has been held annually since 1946 in aid of the Film & Television Charity, formerly the Cinema & Television Benevolent Fund.
 The event is used to showcase a major film premiere and is attended by members of the British Royal Family.
 The proceeds from the event enable the charity to offer financial support to people associated with the screen industries.

-The Royal Film Performances for Die Another Day (2002) and Spectre (2015) were held at the Royal Albert Hall instead of London's ODEON Leicester Square.
+The Royal Film Performances of Die Another Day (2002) and Spectre (2015) were held at London's Royal Albert Hall.
 2002 also marked the 40th anniversary of James Bond in the cinema.
-The premiere of Die Another Day was attended by Pierce Brosnan and three former James Bond's George Lazenby, Roger Moore and Timothy Dalton along with other actors and celebrities associated with the series over its 40 year history.
+The premiere of Die Another Day was attended by Pierce Brosnan and three former 007s, along with other cast and crew members associated with the James Bond film series over its 40 year history.

 The World Is Not Enough